-In Japan we sold Ajinomoto on account of a disappointing follow through to Lycine price increases and Nippon Sheet Glass after a very strong share price advance.
+In Japan we sold Sky Perfect because of disappointment with the rate of cable subscription growth, Ajinomoto on account of a disappointing follow through to Lycine price increases and Nippon Sheet Glass after a very strong share price advance.
 We also added to our existing holdings in financials and introduced Mitsubishi Heavy Industries and IHI who should both see a further improvement in their operations and benefits from greater investment spending.

-In North America we added to Noranda, Mosaic, Newscorp, Foundry Networks, and Pfizer and Merck, as the price of each had dipped throughout the quarter.
+In North America we added to Noranda, Foundry Networks and Merck, as the price of each had dipped throughout the quarter.
 There was very good news from Noranda in that the planned trade sale by its holding company Brascan was shelved and Noranda is now acquiring the outstanding shares in Falconbridge Nickel that it does not own.
 This is a transformational deal that substantially increases the company's worth, and in an environment where the large cap miners are no longer cheap, offers investors a large cap alternative which is about to benefit from the tightening supply in zinc and aluminium.

 In Europe, many existing holdings were increased, while Merck KGaA was reduced after considerable price strength on the back of its liquid crystals leadership and success with Erbitux (anti-cancer drug).
-Ericsson was re-introduced after price weakness as we remain enthusiastic about telco capital spending and the company's insufficiently recognised strength in Internet Protocol (IP) Ethernet multiplexing.
+Ericsson was reintroduced after price weakness as we remain